My Dog’s Lips Are Turning Pink: Vet-Reviewed Advice & Recommendations

 Let’s take a closer look at what can cause your dog’s lips to turn pink.

-• Age: As a dog ages, the body may produce melanin (pigment) at a slower rate, which can sometimes cause the lips to become pinker.
+- Age: As a dog ages, the body may produce melanin (pigment) at a slower rate, which can sometimes cause the lips to become pinker.

-• Vitiligo: This uncommon skin condition can be categorized into two types—focal, which affects only one area, and generalized, which can occur in multiple areas of the body.
+- Vitiligo: This uncommon skin condition can be categorized into two types: focal, which affects only one area, and generalized, which can occur in multiple areas of the body.
 In dogs, vitiligo starts when a dog is young and destroys melanocytes (cells that produce melanin).
 As the melanocytes die off, the result is white or pink pigmentation at the affected site.
 In dogs, the face, including the lips, is the most affected area.
 No treatment is available; however, the condition causes a dog no pain and is purely cosmetic.

-• Infections: Fungal or bacterial infections can cause a dog’s lips to turn pink.
-Lip infections can be particularly common in dogs with prominent lip folds such as Bulldogs, Bassets and Spaniels.
+- Infections: Fungal or bacterial infections can cause a dog’s lips to turn pink.
+Lip infections can be particularly common in dogs with prominent lip folds, such as Bulldogs, Bassets, and Spaniels.

-• Porphyrin: This naturally occurring substance is found in the tears and saliva and tends to show up as a brown or pink color wherever your dog has licked, dribbled, or produced excessive tears.
+- Porphyrin: This naturally occurring substance is found in the tears and saliva and tends to show up as a brown or pink color wherever your dog has licked, dribbled, or produced excessive tears.

-• Discoid lupus erythematosus (DLE): This autoimmune disease most commonly causes a loss of pigment on the nose, but rarely can affect the lips also.
+- Discoid lupus erythematosus (DLE): This autoimmune disease most commonly causes a loss of pigment on the nose, but rarely can affect the lips also.
 Diagnosis usually requires a biopsy.

-• Uveodermatologic syndrome: This rare disease is when a dog’s immune system forms antibodies against its own pigment cells in the skin, which can cause skin depigmentation.
+- Uveodermatologic syndrome: This rare disease is when a dog’s immune system forms antibodies against its own pigment cells in the skin, which can cause skin depigmentation.
 It can also affect light-sensing cells in the back of the eye, causing red, painful eyes.
 The disease can cause impaired vision or blindness.

-• Lymphoma of the skin: This form of cancer is the most serious cause of your dogs lips turning pink.
+- Lymphoma of the skin: This form of cancer is the most serious cause of your dogs lips turning pink.
 Also known as cutaneous lymphoma, the condition is an abnormal lymphocyte replication that forms nodules, plaques, and lesions on the skin and the lip margins are an area that is commonly affected.
-Your veterinarian will perform a skin biopsy to diagnose and may do other tests such as chest x-rays and abdominal scans to check for spread of the cancer.
+Your veterinarian will perform a skin biopsy to diagnose and may do other tests such as chest x-rays and abdominal scans to check for the spread of the cancer.

 Tips for Keeping Your Dog Healthy and Safe